 Session dates: Wednesday January 10 and/or Thursday January 25, 5:30-7:00pm (in person)

 Best for: These sessions focus on diagnosing and treating dermatologic conditions in primary care settings.
 They are designed for Medical, Nursing Practitioner and Physician Assistant students interested in primary care.

 Part 3: Complete one Retrospective Session during Spring quarter

 This relational and interactive session will give students the chance to reflect and make meaning of their IPE experiences.
 Students will be provided tools and other resources to continue this aspect of their professional identity development and skill set throughout their training and entry into practice.

-- May 10, 2023
+- Friday May 10, morning time TBD

 Questions about the IPE Core Curriculum?
 Contact Tracy Brazg: email@example.com